- Future Students

 EDUC 405 – TEACHING PRACTICUM (15 UNITS)

 You will be assigned to a classroom for 10–12 weeks of student teaching experience.
 During this term, the school associate and faculty associate provide help and guidance, as well as make assessments of your growth toward the achievement of standards of professional competence.
 You must arrange with your districts for a full-time leave of absence for this entire practicum.
-You will be placed by the placement coordinator in local schools in the Lower Mainland or Fraser Valley.
+You will be placed by the placement coordinator in local schools in the Lower Mainland, Fraser Valley or Squamish.
 You must be prepared to travel up to 90 kms to attend your school placement.

 Full-time teaching practicum.